anthonyblackham/flexible-jekyll/_posts/2014-04-30-geologic-map.markdown

 tags: [geologic maps, geology, qgis2web, digitizing, arcgis, openlayers]
 ---

-The first opportunity I had to do some real GIS work was to work with the Utah Geological Survey on digitizing geologic maps.
+The first opportunity I had to do real GIS work was with the Utah Geological Survey digitizing geologic maps.
 I worked with Zach Anderson in the Geologic Mapping group.
-This wasn't paid work but I did get some college credits for the project.
+He was very knowledgable and had a clever process for ditizing that used rule based topologies to insure accuracy.
+It was a volunteer project but was able to acquire college credits for completing it.

-This was the publication I was working on and the final GIS data:
+This was the publication I digitized and the final processed GIS data:

 [Indian Peak Range Publication](https://ugspub.nr.utah.gov/publications/united_states_geological_survey/geologic_maps/i/i-1795.pdf)